 The same thing is taught in 2 Timothy 1:9.
 “God saved us and called us with a holy calling, not according to our works but according to his own purpose and the grace he gave us in Christ Jesus ages ago.”
 The call of God accords with purpose and grace given ages ago.
 The call is infallibly effective, in order to guarantee an infallible purpose of election.
 God does not elect and predestine and then stand back and wonder if his electing purpose will come to pass.
 He brings it to pass with his omnipotent call that creates the faith it commands.

 That’s the meaning of Romans 8:30: “Those whom he predestined he also called.”
 The call is the guarantee of the predestined effect.
 That’s the third thing to consider about your call: it is designed to guarantee the purpose of God in election.

-God's call brings you into eternal life and light and freedom and glory.
+4. God’s call brings you into eternal life, light, freedom, and glory.

 Romans 11:29 says, “The gifts and call of God are irrevocable.”
 God does not reverse, or repeal, or cancel his call.
 The whole point of an omnipotent call that creates what it commands is to guarantee God’s invincible purpose in the lives of his people.
 If God has called you, you are justified, and if you are justified, you will be glorified.

 Jesus put it like this in John 10:27–29: “My sheep hear my voice and I know them and they follow me; and I give them eternal life, and they shall never perish and no one shall snatch them out of my hand.
 My Father who has given them to me is greater than all and no one is able to snatch them out of my Father’s hand.”
 Those whom God calls God keeps (Jude 1).